fredster1777/Architect/README.md

 # Architect
 Coding Challenge for Architect

-Code was developed and tested on windows and chrome.
-Other platforms and browsers are supported, but are not
+Code was developed and tested on Windows and Chrome.
+Other platforms and browsers are supported, but were not tested.

-# Instalation
+# Installation
 Use the following steps to install the necessary software.
 1. Install python 2.7 (32 Bit)
     https://www.python.org/ftp/python/2.7.16/python-2.7.16.msi